 News

 A news Web site contains newsworthy material including stories and articles that relate to events, life, money, sports, and the weather.
 Many magazines and newspapers have Web sites that provide summaries of printed articles, as well as articles not included in the printed versions.
-Newspapers and television and radio stations are some of the media that update news Web sites.
+Newspapers and television and radio stations are some of the media that maintain news Web sites.